Codyaxe/document_manager_crud/README.md

    ```

 ### Quick Start Guide
-1. Launch the application
+1. Run the program
-2. Use the Share method to share your document with others
-3. Use the Print method to print your document
+3. Enter '1' to use the Use the Read function to print the document to the console
-4. Use the Save method to save your document to a file
+4. Enter '2' to use the Create function to create your document
+5. Enter '3' to use the Modify function to modify your document
+6. Enter '4' to use the Remove function to remove the document
+7. Enter '5' to use the Exit the program

 ---